brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Work

-I'm still working, on a contract basis, as a **Frontend Engineer** for [Admiral Group Plc](/projects/admiral) on their customer facing websites.
+I'm working, on a contract basis, as a **"[Full-stack](/about#am-i-a-“%5Bfull-stack%5D-developer”%3F)" Frontend Engineer** for [Admiral Group Plc](/projects/admiral) on their customer facing websites.
 It's turned out to be a fab experience working with a great team of people.
 Some of them I would now call good friends.

+---

+## Code

+* I wrote some code &mdash; ["Ai" Bot Blocker](/writing/2025-01-05/ai-bot-blocker) &mdash; a few months ago to trick the naughty "Ai" bots from scraping the content on my site.
+Not sure how successful it's been but it was a fun little project nonetheless.
+* Began a little [playground project](https://github.com/brootaylor/brootaylor-astro-v1) using Astro as the web framework.
+Been fun tinkering with it.

 ---